GoTolstoy/tolstoy-toly-kb/products/play/product/shop/publishing-videos-on-the-shop-apps-brand-page.md

-## How to Publish Videos on the Shop App's Brand Page
+## Publishing Videos on the Shop App's Brand Page

 Add videos to your Shop app brand page to let new users explore your products in a way that’s proven to convert better.